ros-workshop/sensor-integration/README.md

 #### Exercise: Making Husky move in circles

-Command Husky so that it moves in a circular path.
+In this exercise you'll command Husky so that it moves in a circular path.
 Make use of [husky_controller](src/husky_controller) package in this repository.
 Complete the `circle_driver.cpp` file to publish appropriate message to `/husky_velocity_controller/cmd_vel` topic so that it moves in a circular path.

 You are welcome to write the `circle_driver` node in Python.